Six Flags Discovery Kingdom: Seasonal events

-Each fall, Discovery Kingdom opens Fright Fest for Halloween, consisting of six haunted houses, scare zones, and many ghouls are added throughout the park.
+Each fall, Discovery Kingdom opens Fright Fest for Halloween, consisting of six haunted houses, scare zones, and many ghouls that are added throughout the park.
 Tinseltown Terror haunted house is located in the park's bumper car ride and the Brutal Planet haunted house is located in the Roar plaza.
 The scare zone is located between Ocean Discovery and the entry plaza, where cockroach eating contests are held.
 In 2007, Discovery Kingdom introduced the Wheel of Fright and the Coffin of Fear for Fright Fest.
 2007 also brought the addition of the Kamp Khaos haunted house, replacing Brutal Planet.
 Kamp Khaos was placed inside the Monsoon Falls water ride lagoon.

 The other major seasonal event, Holiday in the Park, made its debut November 23, 2007.
 The event features Santa Claus, holiday-themed shows, and other seasonal items.
 That year, Discovery Kingdom also featured the world's largest Christmas tree as part of the celebration.
 The tree was 125 ft tall and had a diameter of 4 ft.
 Due to its size, a Chinook helicopter was needed to set it into place.